Women’s health and neuroscience research programme

 Participant recruitment

-We're looking for female and male participants 16 years or older who have experienced a RECENT (i.e., within two weeks of joining the study) mild to moderate traumatic brain injury (mTBI).
+We're looking for female and male participants 16 years or older who have experienced a RECENT (i.e., within seven months of joining the study) mild to moderate traumatic brain injury (mTBI).
 To join the mTBI group, individuals must be evaluated by a qualified healthcare professional who believes they have likely suffered an mTBI.

 We are also looking for female and male participants 16 years or older to be in the Healthy control group.
 If you have NOT had a mTBI within the last 12 months or are NOT experiencing lingering symptoms from a previous mTBI, you can be in the healthy control group.